06.03.2017, nur in Englisch verfügbar

-The following factors influence “commodity” polymer prices in the fourth week of January:
+The following factors influenced “commodity” polymer prices last week:

 - the extending export possibilities of European producers because of the weak EUR,

 As expected, monomer prices increased further.
 The ethylene and propylene price increase (by 30 and 50 EUR, resp.) was in line with the season start, not too high, in accordance with the expectations.
 However in case of styrene monomer the monomer price increase by 90 EUR is particularly high, in consideration of the price increase by 260 EUR last month.
 This is a significant price increase, but the market is forced to take it, as the demand is high.
 Polymer producers not only charge the increased costs to their buyers, but try to increase the “spread” as well in all three product groups.
 Because of the maintenance and the weak Euro monomer supply will remain short until the end of May, thus we shall be prepared for permanently increasing monomer prices during the next two months,